 Engineers started with freeing one bell and from this determined that the tower would topple without structural changes.

-Like mentioned above, the tower had suffered years of damage from improper ringing because instead of swinging the bells in a full circle like they were meant to do, ringers simply yanked the clappers to the side of the bell and the jarring vibrations damaged the tower.
+As mentioned above, the tower had suffered years of damage from improper ringing because instead of swinging the bells in a full circle like they were meant to do, ringers simply yanked the clappers to the side of the bell and the jarring vibrations damaged the tower.

 The entire thing was reinforced with steel before all eight of the bells could ring together as part of a change ringing round.

-By the 1970s, beyond a few brief pocket of time, the bells were rarely used as change ringing bells.
+By the 1970s, beyond a few brief pockets of time, the bells were rarely used as change ringing bells.
 When the one freed bell rang, the secretary to the vicar (Dorthy Larson) was quoted saying, “It didn’t sound like the regular peal of the bells I’m used to.
 I heard the bell going for a long time — deep and resonant and beautiful.”

 The Restoration of 1983

-In 1983, the bells were completely removed from the tower (carefully without taking off the steeple) and sent to the Museum of Science for cleaning and restoration; and, while they were away the frames and fittings in the church were replaced.
+In 1983, the bells were completely removed from the tower (carefully without taking off the steeple) and sent to the Museum of Science for cleaning and restoration; and, while they were away, the frames and fittings in the church were replaced.